 In this Magic Quadrant, Gartner evaluates the strengths and weaknesses of 10 providers that it considers most significant in the marketplace and provides readers with a graph (the Magic Quadrant) plotting the vendors based on their ability to execute and their completeness of vision.
 The graph is divided into four quadrants: niche players, challengers, visionaries, ad leaders.
 At Solutions Review, we’ve read the report, available here, and pulled out the key takeaways.

 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Varicent has been added to this year’s report after IBM divested its SPM business.
-Iconixx has been dropped, and SAP (CallidusCloud) is now simply referred to as SAP.
+Iconixx has been dropped, and SAP (CallidusCloud) is now referred to as SAP.

-Varicent (IBM) tops this year’s Leaders quadrant, having purchased all of the assets of IBM’s SPM solution as of 31 December 2019.
-Varicent offers some of the most scalable technology out of all the vendors in this year’s Magic Quadrant, particularly in terms of fast processing speeds for large and complex deployments.
+Varicent (IBM) tops this year’s Leaders quadrant, having purchased all of IBM’s SPM solution assets as of 31 December 2019.
+Varicent offers some of the most scalable technology out of all the vendors in this year’s Magic Quadrant, particularly in fast processing speeds for large and complex deployments.
 Varicent has also received several positive references for its ease of deployment and responsive vendor resources.
 Xactly has achieved some vertical momentum in this year’s report through continued innovation and execution.
 This vendor remains focused on customer success and targeted marketing messages, exceeding the overall average of other vendors in customer satisfaction.

-SAP maintains its position through a strong product strategy and broad range of offerings related to SPM.
-It continues to experience healthy year-over-year growth, and maintains the largest payee base of all vendors in this year’s report.
+SAP maintains its position through a strong product strategy and a broad range of offerings related to SPM.
+It continues to experience healthy year-over-year growth and maintains the largest payee base of all vendors in this year’s report.
 Customers have also noted the flexibility of its ICM, saying that it was easy to administer.
 Anaplan is once again positioned in the Leaders quadrant as it continues to enhance its core incentive compensation functionality.
 Its platform provides a hub that connects other compensation plans to financial plans within an organization, and its product offers optimization for quota, territories, and incentives.

 Oracle has gained some upwards momentum with strong investments in advanced analytics.
 It now offers RESTful services for incentive compensation objects and Visual Builder.
 Oracle also provides a strong sales strategy with clear persona-based value messaging.
 Customers also gave Oracle high scores for quality of customer support, noting a very responsive customer support experience.
 Optymyze continues to be recognized as a Leader; its SPM applications are easy for business users to administer, and customers cite its flexibility, simple dashboard building, and impressive reporting.
-Its customer support capabilities were also praised.

 Last but not least, Performio stands alone in the Niche Players quadrant.
 It continues to expand its North American market, winning competitive software package replacements across different verticals.
-Performio is one of the few vendors in this Magic Quadrant to offer managed services to its customers, and utilizes its own professional services team for deployments.
+Performio is one of the few vendors in this Magic Quadrant to offer managed services to its customers and utilizes its own professional services team for deployments.
 It has made many improvements to its UI, and end-user interfaces have been cited as easy to use.
 They are also easy to configure without requiring IT involvement.